diem/website/docs/wallet-app/try-wallet-admin.md

 ## Main page

-The main page of the admin UI shows the total number of registered users and the total wallet balances for each Libra currency.
+The main page of the admin UI shows the total number of registered users and the total wallet balances for each Libra Coin currency.
 From the main page user can browse to three secondary pages: